peterernicke/ML_Zoomcamp_2023_Capstone2_Project/README.md

 - **python prepareInputData.py**

 #### Recommendation: Step 3 - Resample images to 256x256 patches
+**Important note**
+On my Ubuntu 22.04 pc this setting let my machine rebooting, on Windows this works fine.
+To avoid overloading the machine, you can also choose the safer option and choose a **RESAMPLING_IMAGE_SIZE = 128**.
+In that case you need to adapt the folder paths (256->128).

 Ensure that the following default values are set in "prepareTraining.py"
 - RESAMPLING = True
 - RESAMPLING_IMAGE_SIZE = 256                     # 512, 256, 128